 Everyone deserves to have simple and easy route planning.

 You need to find an app that allows you to add multiple locations.
 Most apps like Waze, MapMe, and others have a limit of 2 stops.
 Google Maps allows up to 10, and MapQuest allows up to 26 stops.
-If you wish to have more than 26, then you’ll need to pay purchase a professional route planner.
+If you wish to have more than 26, you’ll need to pay a professional route planner.

 The question which is “best” is always subjective.
 It always depends on your needs and preferences.
 A paid route planner will generally give better results.
-If you wish to use a free app, then your top two choices are Google Maps and MapQuest.
+If you wish to use a free app, your top two choices are Google Maps and MapQuest.
 MapQuest can go up to 26 stops, whereas Google Maps is limited to 10.
 Google Maps does have more features, map styles, and data sets.

 We hope this helps to clarify the tips, ways, and steps to improve your driving directions.
-We hope you will be able to find the best route planner and map tool that is most appropriate for you.
+We hope you will find the best route planner and map tool that is most appropriate for you.
 If you have other questions that you wish to ask us, as always, we are always here for you and your feedback.